jfrog/jfrog-mission-control-2.0/README.md

 # Synopsis

-This project contains sample scripts which can be executed via JFMC2.0 The samples include scripts which can be used to onboard projects, create push or pull replication between artifactory services or create topologies (star/mesh).
+This project contains sample scripts which can be executed via JFMC2.0 The samples include scripts which can be used to onboard projects, create push or pull replication between Artifactory services or create topologies (star/mesh).

 # Motivation